Cryoglobulinemia is the presence of abnormal proteins in the blood. These proteins thicken in cold temperatures.

 Cryoglobulinemia is part of a group of diseases that cause damage and inflammation of the blood vessels throughout the body (vasculitis).
 There are three main types of this condition.
 They are grouped based on the type of antibody that is produced:

 - Type II

 Types II and III are also referred to as mixed cryoglobulinemia.

 Type I cryoglobulinemia is most often related to cancer of the blood or immune systems.

-Types II and III are most often found in people who have a chronic (long-lasting) inflammatory condition, such as an autoimmune disease or hepatitis C. Most people with this form of the disease have a chronic hepatitis C infection.
+Types II and III are most often found in people who have a long-lasting (chronic) inflammatory condition, such as an autoimmune disease or hepatitis C. Most people with the type II form of the disease have a chronic hepatitis C infection.